georgemarselis-nvi/java-for-sysadmins/README.md

 - **Jasper**: the JSP compiler.
 Turns a `.jsp` page into a servlet class the first time it is requested, and stores the result under `work/`.
 Idle if the application has no JSPs.

 Coyote listens, Catalina routes and runs, Jasper compiles pages.

+### Tarball or package

+This document describes the upstream tarballs.
+The packages are not universal; most production Java servers run from a tarball.
+Tomcat is packaged by every major distribution, but at whatever version the release froze on, with paths rearranged as described below, and a Tomcat 9 package on a distribution that ships 10.1 is not available.
+Jetty is packaged only by Debian: trixie has `jetty12` at 12.0.17 next to the old `jetty9`, Ubuntu inherits it, and EL and Fedora have nothing, so on AlmaLinux the Maven Central tarball is the only route.
+Application vendors, for their part, document and support the tarball layout and nothing else.
+The package is the right choice when it exists at the version you need and you want the distribution's security updates; otherwise, and usually, it is the tarball under `/opt`, and you become the packager.

 ### What the Tomcat tarball contains